53 Rockets & Launch Vehicle Performance

 Types of Rockets

 There are various types of rockets designed for different purposes and applications.
 Launch vehicles transport payloads into space.
-Commercial rockets provide satellite launch services, with some being reusable to reduce costs.
+Commercial rockets provide satellite launch services, with some being partially reusable to reduce costs.
 Crewed spacecraft launch vehicles, like SpaceX’s Falcon 9, can transport humans to orbit.
 Space probes explore celestial bodies, suborbital rockets facilitate space tourism, and military rockets and missiles serve in defensive and offensive roles.
 Experimental rockets, like research and hobbyist rockets, cater to scientific experiments and personal projects.
 The diversity in rocket types reflects the multifaceted nature of space exploration, defense, and scientific research.

 Launch Vehicles